What is the application process for Student housing?

 Are single rooms available?

-Can I change my roommate preference after I have submitted my contract?
+Can I change my roommate preference after I have submitted my RH&FS Agreement?

-Yes, you can make changes to your roommate preference if: 1) the request is consensual to all parties involved, and 2) you submit the change in writing.
+Yes, you can request to your roommate preference if: 1) the request is consented to by all parties involved, and 2) you submit the change in writing and submitted to the Residence Life Office with a signature and student ID number, or by email from the student’s SE e-mail account, along with a student ID number.
 Please note that if you are requesting the change AFTER the priority deadline of June 15th, it is very difficult to accommodate the request, and you may have to wait until the room change process begins during the third week of the semester.
 No room changes will be made after 8/1 each year, until the start of the Room Change process, after the end of the 2nd week of class.
 (Similar restrictions will be enforced for the spring semester assignments.)

 Students are encouraged to make their room their “Home Away From Home”.
 Decisions regarding large items should be discussed with your roommate in advance to avoid duplication.
 Below is a list of suggestions to get you started: